parthasen/SDC/README.md

 #### The objective is to train a model that teaches a car to drive around a track in Udacity's simulator.
 #### A common problem in Deep Learning is overfitting on a given training set.
 Overfitting by simply memorizing the images and their corresponding steering angles is common and to combat this two tracks on which to train and test.
 Target of this project is to drive the car successfully on both tracks.

-There are some common techniques you here to prevent overfitting:
+There are some common techniques used here to prevent overfitting:

 1.Adding dropout layers to your network.

 2.Splitting your dataset into a training set and a validation set.